jasonChen1982/jcc2d/README.md

     {path: new JC.BezierCurve([...]), ease: 'ease', ...},
     {to: {}, ease: 'ease', ...},
   ],
-  ...
+  ...       // other options
 });
 ```

-and more information please found in [documentation][documentation], or quick start a living edit in web [runing man][quick-start].
+would like to know more information please look in [documentation][documentation], or quick start a living edit in web [runing man][quick-start].

 ## Documentation
 [documentation][documentation]